The Samoyed breed has been around for hundreds of years. They are also often called ‘smiling sammies’!

 Prospective Samoyed owners should also consider their yards.
 Do you have a fenced and secure yard in which your dog cannot escape?
 Remember, this breed is capable of running off and traveling for miles.

 Luckily, this breed is very adaptable to most home types whether they are houses or apartments, as long as his exercise requirements are being met.

-So, if you love the outdoors and need a dog to adventure with, are able to groom your Samoyed as necessary, and have a flexible work schedule that allows you to give the adequate attention to this loving breed, then he would make a wonderful companion for you.
+So, if you love the outdoors and need a dog to adventure with, are able to groom your puppy as necessary, and have a flexible work schedule that allows you to give adequate attention to this loving breed, then he would make a wonderful companion for you.

-Would you like to rescue a Samoyed?
-While there are many benefits to rescuing a dog from a shelter, one of them is going to be the price.
+There are many benefits to rescuing a dog from a shelter.
+One of them is going to be the price.

 One of the benefits of getting your puppy from a breeder is that reputable breeders will be able to provide certificates proving their breeds have been health screened.

 Raising A Samoyed Puppy